anurag-upad/Online-Food-Delivery-System/README.md

 **API Gateway**</br>
 * Defined an API Gateway which will intercept all the HTTP requests from the client and route them to the appropriate microservice using the request's URL pattern</br>
 * Port of API Gateway defined is 9000.
-So all the REST endpoints defined below can be accessed using API Gateway's port number.
-Just replace the port number with 9000.
+So all the REST endpoints defined below can be accessed using 9000 portal number as well.</br></br>

 **Order Service**</br>
 * Order food by choosing different menu items and their quantity.</br>